pierre-rouleau/about-erlang/README.rst

    alias use-erlang='source envfor-erlang-22.3.4'

-To use it I start a new Bash sell and type ``use-erlang``, as shown here:
+To use it I start a new Bash shell and type ``use-erlang``, as shown here:

 .. code:: bash